Research and development of carbonization processes and biochar application

 Pretreatment, analysis and preparation of carbonates

-Appropriate research and laboratory infrastructure is available for the conditioning of feedstocks, analysis, and processing of the vegetable coals, including by-products and downstream products.
+Appropriate research and laboratory infrastructure is available for the conditioning of feedstocks, analysis, and processing of biochar, including by-products and downstream products.

 Conditioning of feedstocks / sample preparation Characterization / Analytics Preparation / Refinement